macOS Unified Log Collection

 macOS

-The LogFlux macOS System Log integration captures logs from Apple’s unified logging system in real-time, enabling centralized log analysis from your macOS systems.
-This plugin provides comprehensive integration with macOS’s native logging infrastructure, supporting advanced filtering, subsystem monitoring, and rich metadata extraction.
+The LogFlux macOS System Log integration captures logs from Apple’s unified logging system in real-time for centralized log collection from your macOS systems.
+This plugin reads from macOS’s native logging infrastructure, supporting filtering, subsystem monitoring, and rich metadata extraction.

 Overview